Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/extra.md

 The second exercise we need to connect to the internet, so we need a router.
 The router uses NAT, with NAT we can use the public IP address of the router to connect to the internet.
 We need 30 available hosts + the ip address for the NAT gateway is 31.
 A /27 has only 32-2 = 30 available.
-So we need to use a /26, which has a max of 64-2 = 62 hosts. these are the private IP addresses to communicate locally:
+So we need to use a /26, which has a max of 64-2 = 62 hosts.
+These are the private IP addresses to communicate locally.

 192.168.0.0/26 is the subnet ID
 192.168.0.1/26 for the NAT gateway
 192.168.0.63/26 is the broadcast address